 Where to check

-Tap the order to view the deal date and any notes from the fund.
+You can also tap the order to view the deal date and any notes from the fund.

 Common reasons for delay